Registered camper information

 - Feeling feverish or a measured temperature greater than or equal to 100.4 degrees Fahrenheit.

 Cleaning and Sanitization

 - Campers will wash or sanitize their hands often throughout the day especially before returning to the classroom from exhibit hall tours or bathroom trips.

 - All staff who engage with campers will wear face masks.

 - All campers will be required to wear a face mask.

 - The museum has installed more hand sanitizing stations and has heightened cleaning protocols, including frequent environmental cleaning and disinfection of “high-touch” door handles, elevators, and restrooms.

-- Classrooms will be cleaned and sanitized twice each day.
+- Classrooms will be cleaned and sanitized regularly.